 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Diarrhea is a condition where stools become loose or watery and occur more often.
 A person may have cramping or lose control of bowel movements.

-Diarrhea is a common side effect during childhood cancer.
+Diarrhea is a common side effect in children who are living with serious illnesses.
 It can have different causes including chemotherapy, antibiotics, and infection.
 In some cases, diarrhea can lead to serious health problems such as

 If diarrhea is caused by a virus or bacteria, treatment of the infection may be needed.
-If diarrhea is caused by chemotherapy, the care team may modify the treatment schedule until symptoms improve.
+If diarrhea is caused by treatment such as chemotherapy, your child’s care team may modify the treatment schedule until symptoms improve.

 Assessment of diarrhea considers:

 Stool may be tested to look for viruses or bacteria.
 Common sources of infection with diarrhea are: